Treasure Hunt (module): Plot summary

 The characters begin in the Korinn Archipelago, and have been captured by slavers.
 A sea storm sends the pirate ship on which the characters are being held off course, and it crashes on an island once ruled by Viledel, the Sea King.
-On this island, a treasure has become the cause of a battle between orcs and goblins.
-The characters begin with no weapons, no money, and no possessions.
-After the shipwreck, the characters' freedom is able to develop gradually, allowing them to make meaningful choices which will help them determine their career.
+Orcs and goblins are involved in a conflict over a treasure on the island.
+The characters begin with no possessions or equipment and no money.
+After surviving the shipwreck, the characters are able to make choices which will both help them develop their sense of freedom and determine what career they will take as adventurers.

 Gameplay

 Treasure Hunt is an adventure designed for zero-level characters.
 The player characters earn their way to 1st level.
 The scenario allows the characters to evolve into their roles as adventurers, instead of starting them out on that career.
 Those who fight well become fighters, those who study the magical items found along the way become magic-users, those who attempt thieving activities become thieves, and so on.
-Each character's actions and attitudes determine that character's character class.
+The actions and attitudes taken by each character determine which character class that character will be.

 Each character's behavior also determines their alignment.
-The Dungeon Master (DM) makes alignment checks, and keeps track of how the characters behave in terms of role-playing and with handling magic and combat, recording how a character is developing towards a first-level character with a character class.
+The Dungeon Master (DM) makes regular alignment checks, and keeps track of how the characters behave in terms of role-playing and with handling magic and combat, recording how a character is developing towards a first-level character with a character class.
 The module includes record sheets as handouts for the DM to track PC behaviors.

 There is a two-page "Players' Introduction" at the beginning of the adventure that each player is supposed to read themself.
 The adventure includes a two-page appendix entitled "If Things Go Wrong", which is a detailed, episode-by-episode treatment of ways to handle the player characters if they don't do what they are expected to do during the course of the adventure.